A machine learning route between band mapping and band structure: Generation of and validation on synthetic data

-\begin{enumerate}[wide, labelwidth=!, labelindent=-8pt] \item[] \textbf{Generation of band structure data.} We have adopted two approaches to generate band structure data to meet the needs for testing the reconstruction algorithm.
+We have adopted two approaches to generate band structure data to meet the needs for testing the reconstruction algorithm.
 Firstly, we used analytic functions to describe the band dispersion (see Supplementary Fig. \ref{fig:synthband1}).
 They are computationally efficient, contain tunable parameters, can be produced at any resolution, and are easily extendable to higher dimensions.
 In 2D momentum space, we constructed a multi-sinusoidal band and two double-crossing parabolic bands.
 In 3D momentum space, we constructed a scaled version of the strongly oscillating second-order Griewank function \cite{Locatelli2003} and the tight-binding formulation of the two-band graphene band structure \cite{Bena2009} as model band dispersion surfaces.
 The modified Griewank function takes the form,